Get Involved

 Westjustice is seeking to employ a full-time Receptionist on a 12-month fixed term contract, (with potential for a longer-term contract depending on availability of funding) to join our Operations team.

-This new role will be a part of the Operations Team, reporting to the Office Manager, you will provide reception services including answering calls and attending to clients (remotely and in person).
+This role will be a part of the Operations Team, reporting to the Office Manager, you will provide reception services including answering calls and attending to clients (remotely and in person).

 Role Requirements: